ekuiter/variED/README.md

 - `./gradlew build` builds a WAR file that can be deployed on Java servlet containers, the `variED.sh` script runs the WAR file in Apache Tomcat
-- `./gradlew client:build` and `./gradlew server:build` build only the client or server
 - `yarn start` inside the `client` directory runs the client on `http://localhost:3000`
 - `./gradlew server:run` runs the server on `http://localhost:8080`